Welcome to the World of Wonders Science Museum!

-Learn about energy, electricity, magnetism, sight and more at the World of Wonders (WOW) Science Museum in Historic Downtown Lodi, where hands-on exhibits stimulate discovery for all ages.
-If you’ve ever been to the San Francisco Exploratorium, then you know exactly what the World of Wonders is…. a fascinating, motivating and fun place where children and adults can learn about the world around them through science!
+Learn about energy, electricity, magnetism, optics, and more at the World of Wonders (WOW) Science Museum in historic downtown Lodi, California, where hands-on exhibits stimulate discovery for all ages.
+The WOW is an engaging, educational, and inspirational science destination where both children and adults can learn about the world around them!

 While visiting the museum, please stop by the WOW Science Store where you’ll find exciting science gifts for everyone in the family.